djagerif/comfort2mqtt/DOCS.md

   A file containing the Client Private key.
 Place this file in the Home Assistant `addon_config/<comfort2mqtt slug>/certificates` folder.

-### Option: `Comfort II Ultra Port` (Optional)
+### Option: `Comfort TCP Port` (Optional)

-  The Comfort II Ultra UCM/Eth03 TCP port used for connectivity.
-UCM/ETh03 can be changed so please check your Comfort II Ultra configuration and use the port that is configured for access.
+  The Comfort UCM/Eth03 TCP port used for connectivity.
+UCM/ETh03 can be changed so please check your Comfort configuration and use the port that is configured for access.
 Note that only one client can connect to any given TCP port.
 The default is '1002'

-### Option: `Comfort II Ultra IP address`
+### Option: `Comfort system IP address`

-  The Comfort II Ultra UCM/Eth03 IP address or Hostname used for connectivity.
+  The Comfort UCM/Eth03 IP address or Hostname used for connectivity.

-### Option: `Comfort II Ultra User Login ID`
+### Option: `Comfort User Login ID`

-  Cytech Comfort II User Login ID with the appropriate rights.
+  Cytech Comfort User Login ID with the appropriate rights.
 Login ID has minimum 4 characters and 6 maximum.
 For full functionality you need at least Local Arm/Disarm and Remote Arm/Disarm capabilities on Comfort.
 See the [Comfigurator Programming Guide][progman], `Security Settings` and `Sign-in Codes` sections for more information on user creation and rights.

   [progman]: http://www.cytech.biz/download_files.php?item_id=1082

-### Option: `Comfort II Configuration file` (Optional)
+### Option: `Comfort Configuration file` (Optional)

-  Comfort II Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `addon_config/<comfort2mqtt slug>` folder.
+  Comfort Configuration file, also referred to as the 'CCLX' file to be used for object enrichment EG. Zone Names etc. Place this file in the Home Assistant `addon_config/<comfort2mqtt slug>` folder.

   To upload a file to the `addon_config` directory you could use something like [Samba share][samba] Add-on or similar allowing filesystem access to seleced directories on Home Assistant.